dalek-cryptography/bulletproofs/docs/cs-proof.md

 Constraint System Proofs
 ========================

-_Constraint system_ is a system that defines arithmetic constraints over a set of variables.
+A **constraint system** is a system that defines arithmetic constraints over a set of variables.
-The proof system allows _a verifier_ to specify the constraints, for which _a prover_ is asked to generate a valid proof.
+The proof system allows a **verifier** to specify the constraints, for which a **prover** is asked to generate a valid proof.
-The resulting proof is _zero-knowledge_: while the constraints are known to both the prover and the verifier, the variables remain secret.
+The resulting proof is zero-knowledge: the constraints are known to both the prover and the verifier, but the variables remain secret.

-The constraint system we use is specifically a _rank-1 quadratic constraint system_ or _R1CS_.
+The constraint system we use is specifically a **rank-1 quadratic constraint system** or **R1CS**.
-Such system allows expressing linear constraints over _individual variables_ as well as _multiplications of variables_.
+Such system allows expressing linear constraints over individual variables as well as multiplications of these variables.

 The proving system uses efficient [inner product protocol](../inner_product_proof/index.html) by expressing all the constraints in terms of a single inner product.
 The following notes describe in detail how this is accomplished.

 Notation